 Flowers are a big part of weddings, and whether you decide to keep it simple or have blooms brimming from every corner, you want the arrangements to reflect your style and the tone of your event.
 This is easier said than done, and finding a skilled florist who can work within your budget can be quite a task.

 There are four key factors to consider when hiring a florist for your Jewish Wedding.

 Many families want their children to participate in the religious ceremony of becoming a Bar or Bat Mitzvah, even if they don’t belong to a synagogue.
-Such was the case for a recent client of The Showplace – Floral Design & Event Decor.
+Such was the case for a recent client of Showplace Floral & Event Design.
 The creation of a temple ambiance in The Paramount venue – where the party would be celebrated immediately after the ceremony – is absolutely amazing!
 See for yourself…

 What makes a bar/bat mitzvah or wedding unforgettable?

 The entertainment options for bar/bat mitzvahs and weddings can be overwhelming and hard to prioritize.
 We asked the team at The Main Event, a family-owned business providing entertainment for mitzvahs and weddings since 1996, to help our visitors identify the top 5 entertainment essentials.
 The Main Event is committed to great relationship building – which in turn makes your event their main event.

 Dance Motivator in Action

 For an energized event, the party needs an experienced DJ and dance team.
 They will motivate the kids and the adults – adding spark and excitement to your affair.
 READ MORE ......→